 Disclosures for National Security or Law Enforcement.

-Under certain circumstances, we may be required to disclose your EU Personal Data in response to valid requests by public authorities, including to meet national security or law enforcement requirements.
+Under certain circumstances, we may be required to disclose your European Personal Data in response to valid requests by public authorities, including to meet national security or law enforcement requirements.

-Fellowes maintains reasonable and appropriate security measures to protect EU Personal Data from loss, misuse, unauthorized access, disclosure, alteration, or destruction in accordance with the Privacy Shield.
+Fellowes maintains reasonable and appropriate security measures to protect European Personal Data from loss, misuse, unauthorized access, disclosure, alteration, or destruction in accordance with the Privacy Shield.

 Questions or Complaints